 Office of the Administrative Judge

 The Trial Division is led by an Administrative Judge, who is appointed by the Supreme Court of Pennsylvania and serves at the pleasure of the Supreme Court.
-On November 10, 2011, Judge John W. Herron was appointed Administrative Judge for a three year term.
+On October 22, 2014, Judge Kevin M. Dougherty was appointed Administrative Judge for a three year term.
 As Administrative Judge, he is the approving authority for all administrative matters associated with the Trial Division.

-Administrative Judge Herron has been appointed by the Pennsylvania Supreme Court to serve as Chair of the Administrative Governing Board of the First Judicial District of Pennsylvania.
+Administrative Judge Dougherty has been appointed by the Pennsylvania Supreme Court to serve as Chair of the Administrative Governing Board of the First Judicial District of Pennsylvania.
 The AGB is the coordinating board for the two courts of the First Judicial District with a total of 129 judges in the Court of Common Pleas and Municipal Court.

 The duties of the Administrative Judge of the Trial Division include but are not limited to: